solarisDigitalAssets/docs/docs/API_Guide.md

 }
 ```

+### Transaction Processing Workflow

+Each Transaction has a "state" attribute, that can take any value of:

+* PENDING
+* APPROVED
+* COMPLETED
+* FAILED

+Whenever a Transaction is created, it starts in a PENDING state.

+Before the Transaction can be processed by the Platform, the initiator of Transaction
+MUST approve it.
+For the Transactions requested by the partner, i.e. a Withdrawal or a Transfer,
+it should be the corresponding Account holder.
+Other Transaction types are automatically created
+and approved by the Platform, in response to some external events, e.g. a Deposit is created
+whenever a blockchain transaction it spotted on the network, and it is approved
+whenever the blockchain transaction is sufficiently confirmed.

+A Transaction in APPROVED state means that the initiator of the Transaction has approved it,
+and the Transaction is accepted for processing by the Platform.
+Depending on the type of
+Transaction, it can stay in this state for a significant amount of time, for example:
+* processing of the Transaction can be naturally delayed, as in the case of batching
+  of multiple Withdrawals
+* performing Compliance checks can delay a Transaction

+COMPLETED state means that the Transaction has been successfully processed, and the Account
+balance has been updated.
+This state is final.

+> NOTE: It's up to partner how to present the Transaction states to the end customer.
+An important
+> distinction would be that both PENDING and APPROVED states mean that the Transaction
+> is still being processed, and only COMPLETED state means the Transaction is finalized.

+In case of a failure that prevents the Transaction from being successfully processed,
+a Transaction can transition to FAILED state.
+Any amount which was locked
+by such Transaction will be released, and the Account Available balance will be updated.
+This state is final.

+Whenever a Transaction is requested by the partner, the platform runs validation checks on this
+Transaction.
+If any of these checks fail, the Transaction will be created and immediately
+set to FAILED state.
+This can happen, for example, when the corresponding Account
+does not have sufficient balance to process this Transaction.

 ## Deposits

 A Deposit is a Transaction of type DEPOSIT.
 A Deposit represents a single incoming blockchain-level transfer to some Account Address.